 - Hit on the

-- You need to authenticate yourself with a System Password or Touch ID.
+- You must authenticate yourself with a System Password or Touch ID.

-- Choose the Safari Password.CSV file location and hit on the
+- Choose the Safari Password.CSV file location and hit the

 The Safari Password file will be stored in the selected location in CSV format.